niamul64/git-and-github/README.md

 ### if both 'new' and 'new2' has a file name called '2.txt'
 ###  if 'new' made a change on that file in first line (suppose written : '2' )
 ###  if 'new2' made a change on that file in first line (suppose written : 'two' )
-### Now if we try to marge the it git will throug conflict issue
+### Now if we try to merge the it git will throug conflict issue
 ### Now lets say, we are in 'new' branch, now we are marging with 'new2':(new2--> new)
                                                             git checkout new
                                                             git merge new2 -m "[comment]"